Chapter 17 — To the Caller

 He was not grand—plain robe of ash-grey, hands bare, head shaved—but power hung on him like heat before a storm.
 His eyes caught me and weighed me like coin on a scale.

 The representative bowed low.
-"The stranger, my lord.
+"The Warden of Systems, my lord.
 As promised."

 Merlin growled, chest flickering with pale light.
-The glow built, stronger this time, his frame swelling, spectral mist curling at his paws.
+The glow built, stronger this time than in the camp, his frame swelling, spectral mist curling at his paws.
 He stepped between me and the Caller, jaws bared.
+This was mortal danger.
+This was the thing his strange power recognized and answered to.

 "Interesting," the Caller murmured.
 "Not a wolf.
 Not a beast I know.
 But bound to you, and that makes it useful.
 As are you."

 He raised one hand.
-A word snapped the air like a whip.
+A word snapped the air like a whip—not a scream, just a sharp command, but something absolute in it.

 I pulled.

 Stone buckled upward, a wall tearing from the floor.
 Torches spat smoke, shadows lengthened.
 The ropes on my wrists unraveled, knots coming apart like rotten twine.
-The Caller's escorts staggered, shouting.
+The Caller's escorts staggered, shouting, but I wasn't interested in them.

 The Caller's eyes widened—and then he smiled.
 "Yes.
 Good.
-Very good."
+Very good.
+The Sight awakens."

 I hauled Merlin across my shoulders, his body heavy and limp, and forced my legs to move.
 The threads guided me, glowing paths through the stone.
 I collapsed arches, split walls, sealed corridors behind us.
-Each pull was instinct, frantic, but it worked.
+Each pull was instinct, frantic, the Sight guiding me where to press, where the structure would crack.
+It worked.
+The fortress was letting me run because the Caller wanted me to run, wanted to see what I would do, but I didn't care about his amusement.
+Merlin's weight was all that mattered.
+Merlin's breath, still shallow against my neck.
+Merlin alive.

 The Caller's laughter followed, echoing down the tunnels.
-"Run, stranger!
+"Run, Warden!
 Run far!
 The world itself will bring you back to me."

 I stopped, gasping.
 The power was gone.
 I was blind again, ordinary, rope-burned, staggering under the weight of my dog.

 Merlin twitched against me, still breathing, still alive.
+His chest rose in shallow gasps, but they came.
 That was enough.

 We pressed on into the night, away from the Caller, away from the fortress, into the wild unknown.